 Carl Van Vechten: A New York State of Mind Comes to Richmond

 “Fortunately for Richmond’s literary history, the four ‘editors’ of the Reviewer suffered from varying social liabilities.
 Emily Clark, daughter of a deceased Episcopal clergyman, was long on family, short on money, and devoid of beauty.
 Margaret Freeman was the outspoken, overly positive daughter of a Methodist bigot and a mother sensitive to a restrictive social position.
 Mary Dallas Street was from a monied family but was a large masculine, red-faced woman termed by younger contemporaries 'Mr.' Street.
 Hunter Taylor Stagg, darkly handsome, subject to seizures from a near-fatal head wound at the age of seven, was a younger son of a father sinking into financial straits.
-All four knew and associated with the ‘best people’ in Richmond but were excluded from the inner circle based on Richmond but were excluded from the inner circle based on family, money, and personal beauty, and consequently turned to cultural interests.
-Thus four social misfits joined forces to bring the Reviewer into being.
-This literary magazine gave Cabell a new voice and introduced him to the woman who became his second wife.”
+All four knew and associated with the ‘best people’ in Richmond but were excluded from the inner circle based on family, money, and personal beauty, and consequently turned to cultural interests.
+Thus four social misfits joined forces to bring the Reviewer into being.”
 (215-216)

-While Van Vechten forged strong friendships with the editors of The Reviewer, Emily Clark and Hunter Stagg, following his submissions to their journal, he also used his new Richmond connections to meet notable authors that he idolized in Ellen Glasgow and James Branch Cabell.
+While Van Vechten forged strong friendships with the editors of The Reviewer he also used his new Richmond connections to meet local authors that he idolized.

 Shown here is a review of Glasgow's newest book by Carl Van Vechten for the New York Herald-Tribune.